vitaly-t/pg-promise/README.md

 ## Methods

-All query methods of the library are based off generic method [query], which does the following:
+All query methods of the library are based off generic method [query].

-1. Formats and validates the query, according to the `values` passed into the method;
-2. For a root-level query (against the [Database] object), it requests a new connection from the pool;
-3. Executes the query;
-4. For a root-level query (against the [Database] object), it releases the connection back to the pool;
-5. Resolves/rejects, according to the data returned from the query, and parameter `qrm`.

 You should normally use only result-specific methods for executing queries, all of which are named according to how many rows of data the query is expected to return, so for each query you should pick the right method: